 I’ve had this food processor for a little over a year now and I totally dig it.
 It has a good capacity but isn’t so large that it takes up a ton of storage space.
 It has good power, sharp blades and good coverage.

 I cook with a towel on my shoulder, and a pet peeve of mine is towels that push liquid around, instead of absorbing it.
 Jules bought me these last Christmas and they are my favorites.
-Great absorption, not overly bulky, and only $16 for a pack of 4.
+Great absorption and not overly bulky.

 6. Coupe Bowls – $8